 - A heatshield reflector will help keep the interior from turning into a sauna on sunny days and also protect the cockpit interior from long-term heat and UV damage like dashboard cracks, seat cover discoloration or shrinking leather parts:

-- Chocks for shorter visits or non-windy days and tie-down kit for longer visits or windy days at remote airports (at BFI, always use the tie-down straps provided by the designated parking spots at Galvin, not the ones described here)
+- Chocks for shorter visits or non-windy days and tie-down kit for longer visits or windy days at remote airports (at BFI, always use the tie-down straps provided by the designated parking spots, not the ones described here)

 - Engine inlet plugs keep birds, insects, leaves, dust, debris and visible moisture (rain/snow/ice) from getting into the engine inlets of the parked plane:

 It is recommended to install these at the end of every flight – it only takes half a minute to install them, and you never know if the next flight got delayed or cancelled.
 Just plug them in (gently, to keep them from falling in), and make sure to lead the connecting rope underneath the prop spinner.

 Needless to say, remove before flight – the two red flags help remind you even from inside the cockpit.